a-l-h/splunk-app-proper-alerts/doc/lookups.rst

 Lookup Editor App
 -----------------

-Both of these lookups can be edited manually effortlessly from the ``Lookups`` tab which relies on Lookup Editor App.
+Both of these lookups can be edited manually effortlessly from the ``Lookups`` tab which relies on `Lookup File Editor App<https://splunkbase.splunk.com/app/1724/>`_.